mumbleskates/bilrost/README.md

 `bilrost` also provides object safe traits, `MessageDyn` and `DistinguishedMessageDyn`, which can be used to do most operations to messages via trait objects.
-At time of writing, `prost 0.12.3` has very little functionality exposed in an object-safe way.
+At time of writing, `prost 0.12.3` has very little functionality exposed in an object-safe way; the only object-safe methods compute the encoded length of the message and clear its fields.

 TODO: look over more unsolved complaints in the prost issues